 The quantity of water needed in a day by every individual depends on varied factors such as the state of health and climatic conditions of the settlement.
 However, it has been suggested that people should drink a minimum of eight glasses or an approximate of 1.9 litres of water a day although there are no scientific evidence that supports this claim (Valtin, 2002).
 For children, it is suggested that those weighing 6 kilograms require a minimum of 600mls of water daily while those weighing 10kgs, 12kgs or 25kgs need a daily minimum water intake of 1 litre, 1.1 litres or 1.6 litres respectively (Behrman, Kliegman, & Jenson, 2004).
 The physiologic need for water is primarily met through the intake of plain water and from the moisture content of foods and beverages consumed (Kant & Graubard, 2010b).
 Both the maternal and non-maternal caregivers were therefore asked to estimate the daily minimum water intake of their index children.
 Analysis of their responses indicated that a greater proportion of both caregivers, irrespective of their educational level and employment status, could not, at least, roughly quantify the daily volume of water consumed by the index children (Table 20).
-Although the data collected did not include the weight of the index children, if measured according to the recommended daily intake, there were some index children who would be described as consuming water far less than the basic daily minimum required to ensure optimal growth.
+Although the data collected did not include the weight of the index children who would be described as consuming water far less than the basic daily minimum required to ensure optimal growth.